 Tiny houses are currently trending.
 If your target audience is couples or individual travelers searching for an off-the-grid experience, this type of cabin can be a great choice.
 As the name suggests, they are very small and offer limited luxury amenities.

 Mobile cabins are similar to tiny homes but can be transported to different locations as they are on wheels.
-This type of cabin rental has the added benefit of offering the possibility of different locations for your guests.
+This type of cabin has the added benefit of offering the possibility of different locations for your guests.
 You could have arrangements with different cabin sites around your area and move the cabin rental between locations depending on your guest’s preference.

 Typically, a mobile cabin is assumed to be a more affordable vacation home option for budget-friendly travelers, although luxury options are available too.

 While the pros can outweigh the cons, there are a few distinct drawbacks that you will need to consider before handing over your down payment on your new cabin rental.
-Here are some of the main advantages and disadvantages of buying a cabin and renting it out as a vacation rental:
+Here are some of the main advantages and disadvantages of buying a cabin and renting it out as a vacation property:

 Compared to a traditional investment property, you might be able to pick up a cabin for much cheaper.
 For example, some mobile homes are available for less than $100K.
 However, whenever purchasing any property, it’s best to do your research into the real estate market of the area and ask your real estate agent lots of questions to ensure you’re getting a good deal.